 As early as the early 13th century, pottery manufacturing occurred in several centers along the borders of west Surrey and northeast Hampshire counties in England.
 The original wares are known as Surrey whiteware because of the fine white clays used.
 The term “Tudor Green” applies to whitewares with copper oxide green glazes that were made during ca. 1380-1550 (Pearce 1992).

 Ceramics produced there from the mid-16th until the late-17th centuries are classified as Border ware.
 This term applies to objects made of both the fine, white-firing clays and the red-firing clays.
 From the late-16th until the end of the 17th centuries, Border ware pottery manufacturing flourished.
 The area served as the main source of utilitarian ceramic vessels for London and southeast England.
-Since London merchants were the primary sources for James Fort supplies, large quantities and varieties of Border ware vessel forms are found in James Fort features.
+Since London merchants were the primary sources for James Fort supplies, large quantities and many varieties of Border ware vessel forms are found in James Fort features.

 Fabric: The whiteware fabric generally ranges from off-white and gray, to pale pink and pale buff.
 Visible under magnification are numerous small quartz sand inclusions, numerous tiny specks of hematite, and occasional lumps and streaks of off-white clay.
 Occasional large chunks of hematite are visible.